akoskm/akoskm.github.io/_posts/2020-01-22-mocha-jest-react-testing.md

 }
 ```

 Sidenote: this doesn't exactly match the behavior of the Mocha configuration.
-Now we create a sandbox before each test, while earlier we created it only once when Mocha loaded the file.
+Now we create a sandbox before each test, while earlier we created it only when Mocha first loaded the file.
 However, there should be no differences in the way you interact with Sinon in your tests.

 # Hooks